Last Updated on Jun 12, 2025

 For the purposes of this Addendum, the following terms and those defined within the body of this Addendum apply.

-(b) “Data Protection Laws” means all applicable data privacy, data protection, and cybersecurity laws, rules and regulations to which the Customer Personal Data are subject.
-“Data Protection Laws” shall include, but not be limited to, the California Consumer Privacy Act of 2018 as amended by the California Privacy Rights Act, its associated regulations and their successors (“CCPA”), the EU General Data Protection Regulation 2016/679 (“GDPR”), the Data Protection Act 2018 and GDPR as saved into United Kingdom law by virtue of Section 3 of the United Kingdom’s European Union (Withdrawal) Act 2018 (“UK GDPR”), and the Swiss Federal Act on Data Protection of 25 September 2020 (“FADP”).
+2.2 “Data Protection Laws” means all applicable data privacy, data protection, and cybersecurity laws, rules and regulations to which the Customer Personal Data are subject.
+“Data Protection Laws” include, but not be limited to, the California Consumer Privacy Act of 2018 as amended by the California Privacy Rights Act, its associated regulations and their successors (“CCPA”), the EU General Data Protection Regulation 2016/679 (“GDPR”), the Data Protection Act 2018 and GDPR as saved into United Kingdom law by virtue of Section 3 of the United Kingdom’s European Union (Withdrawal) Act 2018 (“UK GDPR”), and the Swiss Federal Act on Data Protection of 25 September 2020 (“FADP”).

-(d) “Process” or “Processing” means any operation or set of operations which is performed on Personal Data or sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination, or otherwise making available, alignment or combination, restriction, erasure, or destruction.
+2.5 “Process” or “Processing” means any operation or set of operations which is performed on Personal Data or sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination, or otherwise making available, alignment or combination, restriction, erasure, or destruction.

-(e) “Security Incident(s)” means the breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data attributable to Dealpath.
+2.6 “Security Incident(s)” means the breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data attributable to Dealpath.

-(g) “Standard Contractual Clauses” or “SCCs” means the Standard Contractual Clauses for the Transfer of Personal Data to Processors Established in Third Countries under GDPR, as approved by European Commission Implementing Decision 2021/914.
+2.8 “Standard Contractual Clauses” or “SCCs” means the Standard Contractual Clauses for the Transfer of Personal Data to Processors Established in Third Countries under GDPR, as approved by European Commission Implementing Decision 2021/914.
 Section 4 to this Addendum contains certain interpretive and supplementary provisions regarding application of the Standard Contractual Clauses.
 The information required by Annexes 1 and 2 of the Standard Contractual Clauses is provided in Annexes I and II of this Addendum.

-(h) “Subprocessor” means Dealpath’s authorized vendors and third-party service providers that Process Customer Personal Data.
+2.9 “Subprocessor” means Dealpath’s authorized vendors and third-party service providers that Process Customer Personal Data.

-(a) Documented Instructions.
-Dealpath and its Subprocessors shall Process Customer Personal Data only in accordance with the documented instructions of Customer or as specifically authorized by this Addendum, the Terms, or any applicable Order Form.
+3.1 Documented Instructions.
+Dealpath and its Subprocessors shall Process Customer Personal Data only in accordance with the documented instructions of Customer or as specifically authorized by this Addendum, the Agreement, or any applicable Order Form.
 Dealpath will, unless legally prohibited from doing so, inform Customer in writing if it reasonably believes that there is a conflict between Customer’s instructions and applicable law or otherwise seeks to Process Customer Personal Data in a manner that is inconsistent with Customer’s instructions.

-(b) Authorization to Use Subprocessors.
+3.2 Authorization to Use Subprocessors.
 Customer generally authorizes Dealpath to engage Subprocessors to provide aspects of the Service.
 Dealpath’s current Subprocessors are listed at https://www.dealpath.com/subprocessors/.

-(c) Dealpath and Subprocessor Compliance.
+3.3 Dealpath and Subprocessor Compliance.
 Dealpath agrees to (i) enter into a written agreement with each Subprocessor regarding its Processing of Customer Personal Data that imposes on such Subprocessors data protection and security requirements for Customer Personal Data at least as protective of Customer’s rights in Customer Personal Data as this Addendum; and (ii) remain responsible to Customer for Subprocessors’ failure to perform their obligations with respect to the Processing of Customer Personal Data.

-(d) Right to Object to New Subprocessors.
+3.4 Right to Object to New Subprocessors.
 Where required by Data Protection Laws and provided that Customer signs up for notifications at https://www.dealpath.com/dealpath-sub-processors/, Dealpath will email the contact email address(es) provided (Customer’s POC) prior to engaging any new Subprocessors that Process Customer Personal Data and allow Customer ten (10) days to object.
 If Customer has legitimate objections to the appointment of any new Subprocessor, the Parties will work together in good faith to resolve the grounds for the objection.

-(e) Confidentiality.
+3.5 Confidentiality.
 Any person authorized to Process Customer Personal Data must contractually agree to maintain the confidentiality of such information or be under an appropriate statutory obligation of confidentiality.

-(f) Personal Data Inquiries and Requests.
+3.6 Personal Data Inquiries and Requests.
 Dealpath agrees to provide reasonable assistance and comply with reasonable instructions from Customer related to any requests from individuals exercising their rights in Customer Personal Data granted to them under Data Protection Laws.

-(g) Sale of Customer Personal Data Prohibited.
+3.7 Sale of Customer Personal Data Prohibited.
 Dealpath shall not sell or share Customer Personal Data as those terms are defined by the CCPA.

-(h) Data Protection Impact Assessment and Prior Consultation.
+3.8 Data Protection Impact Assessment and Prior Consultation.
 Where required by Data Protection Laws, Dealpath agrees to provide reasonable assistance at Customer’s expense to Customer where, in Customer’s judgement, the type of Processing performed by Dealpath requires a data protection impact assessment and/or prior consultation with the relevant data protection authorities.

-(i) Demonstrable Compliance.
+3.9 Demonstrable Compliance.
 Dealpath agrees to provide reasonable information necessary to demonstrate compliance with this Addendum to Customer upon reasonable request.

 4. Cross-Border Transfers of Personal Data.